 In the past Enterprise Search vendors argued about which had the best relevance algorithm, but today, most commercial and open source search engines use a very similar approach to relevance.

-In fact almost all engines now rely on the open source Lucene library as the basis for relevance ranking.
+In fact almost all engines now rely on the open source Apache Lucene library as the basis for relevance ranking.
 The bag of words has gotten more sophisticated in that the engines consider what order the words are in, which words are near each other, whether they have synonyms, etc. But still they really don’t know much about what lives inside these documents and why.
-To truly improve relevancy we need to go one big step farther.
+To truly improve relevancy, we need to go one bit step farther.

-We need to start understanding what the documents are actually about.
 We need to get inside each document and think about what its author is trying to convey.
 The good news is that using modern AI tools – Natural Language Processing, Machine Learning, Knowledge Graphs and Cloud Based services coupled to a Search Engine this can be achieved at a fraction of the cost or time that it would have taken a few years ago.